 Any person who has knowledge of the loss or possible compromise of classified information shall immediately report the circumstances to an official designated for this purpose by the person's agency or organization.
-The agency that originated the information shall be notified of the loss or possible compromise so that a damage assessment may be conducted and assessment may be conducted and appropriate measures taken to negate or minimize any adverse effect of the compromise.
-The agency under whose cognizance the loss or possible compromise occurred shall initiate an incring to (a) determine cause. (b) place inquiry to (a) determine cause, (b) place responsibility, and (c) take corrective measures and appropriate administrative, disciplinary, or legal
+The agency that originated the information shall be notified of the loss or possible compromise so that a damage assessment may be conducted and appropriate measures taken to negate or minimize any adverse effect of the compromise.
+The agency under whose cognizance the loss or possible compromise occurred shall initiate an inquiry to (a) determine cause, (b) place responsibility, and (c) take corrective measures and appropriate administrative, disciplinary, or legal action.

-§ 2001.48 Disposition and destruction
+§ 2001.48 Disposition and destruction [4.1(b)].

-[4.1(b)].
-Classified information no longer needed in current working files or for reference or record purposes shall be processed for appropriate disposition in accordance with the provisions of chapters 21 and 33 of title 44, United States Code, which govern disposition of Federal records, Classified information approved for destruction shall be approved for destruction shall be destroyed in accordance with procedures and methods prescribed by the head of the agency.
+Classified information no longer needed in current working files or for reference or record purposes shall be processed for appropriate disposition in accordance with the provisions of chapters 21 and 33 of title 44.
+United States Code, which govern disposition of Federal records.
+Classified information approved for destruction shall be destroyed in accordance with procedures and methods prescribed by the head of the agency.
 The method of destruction must preclude recognition or reconstruction of the classified information or material.

-§ 2001.49 Responsibilities of holders [4.1(b)].
+§ 2001.49 Responsibilities of holders [4.1(b)]

-Any person having access to and possession of classified information is responsible for: (a) Protecting it from persons not authorized access to it, to include securing it in approved equipment or facilities whenever it is not under the direct supevision of authorized persons; and (b) meeting accountability requirements prescribed by the head of the agency.
+Any person having access to and possession of classified information is responsible for: (a) Protecting it from persons not authorized access to it, to include securing it in approved equipment or facilities whenever it is not under the direct supervision of authorized persons; and (b) meeting accountability requirements prescribed by the head of the agency.

+4 2001.50 Emergency planning [4.1(b)].

-§2001.50 Emergency planning [4.l(b)].
-Agencies shall develop plans for the protection, removal, or destruction of classified material in case of fire, natural disaster, civil disturbance, or enemy action.
+Agencies shall develop plans for the protection, removal, or destruction of classified material in case of fire, natural disaster. civil disturbance, or enemy action.
 These plans shall include the disposition of classified information located in foreign countries.

-§ 2001.51 Emergency authority [4.1(b)].
+\$ 2001.51 Emergency authority [4.1(b)].

 Those officials delegated original classification authority by the President may prescribe by regulation special provisions for the dissemination, transmittal, destruction, and safeguarding of national security information during combat or other emergency situations which pose an imminent threat to national security information.

-Subpart E-Implementation and
+Subpart E-Implementation and Review

-§ 2001.60 Agency regulations [5.3(b)].
+§ 2001.50 Agency regulations [5.3(b)].

 Each head of an agency shall issue regulations in accordance with 5 U.S.C.
-552(a) to implement the Order and 32 CFR Part 2001 no later than December CFR Part 2001 no later than December 31, 1982.
-Those portions that affect members of the public shall include, at a minimum information relating to the agency's mandatory declassification review program and instructions for submitting suggestions or complaints regarding the agency's information security program security program.
+552(a) to implement the Order and 32 CFR Part 2001 no later than December 31, 1982.
+Those portions that affect members of the public shall include, at a minimum, information relating to the agency's mandatory declassification review program and instructions for submitting suggestions or complaints regarding the agency's information security program.

-§ 2001.61 Security education [5.3(a)].
+§ 2001.61 Security education (5.3(a)).

 Each agency that creates or handles national security information is required under the Order to establish a security education program.
 The program established shall be sufficient to familiarize all necessary personnel with the provisions of the Order and its implementing directives and regulations and to impress upon them their individual security responsibilities.
 The program shall also provide for initial, refresher, and termination briefings.